jxzhangjhu/Awesome-LLM-RAG/README.md

-This repo aims to record advanced papers of Retrieval Agumented Generation (RAG) in LLMs?
+This repo aims to record advanced papers of Retrieval Agumented Generation (RAG) in LLMs.

-We strongly encourage the researchers that want to promote their fantastic work to the LLM survey community to make pull request to update their paper's information!
+We strongly encourage the researchers that want to promote their fantastic work to the LLM RAG to make pull request to update their paper's information!

 ---